Life-saving, life-changing and life-enhancing

 - In 2019 the rural school sports equipment program was started

 Congenital Heart Defects: The Basics

-A congenital heart defect (CHD) is a defect of the heart that is present at birth, meaning children are born with the problem rather than acquiring it later through life.
-There are many kinds of CHDs, ranging from those that are very minor and may go undetected for many years, to others that are very serious and require immediate intervention.
+A congenital heart defect (CHD) is a defect of the heart that is present at birth, meaning children are born with the problem rather than acquiring it later in life.
+There are many kinds of CHDs ranging from those that are very minor and may go undetected for many years to others that are very serious and require immediate intervention.

 Defects can occur inside the heart or in the large blood vessels outside the heart.
 One surgery may be enough to repair a heart defect, but sometimes a series of procedures are needed as the child grows and develops.
 The doctors can use different approaches depending on the severity and location of the defect.
-In some cases, a special tube is used to perform the surgery through an artery in the groin (cardiac catheter), resulting in a much faster recovery period.
-Other defects may require a closed heart surgery (thoracotomy), where the surgeon makes an incision between the ribs on the side of the body.
-The third option is the most invasive surgery, a full open-heart procedure requiring a sternotomy, or incision right down the middle of the breastbone and commonly a heart-lung bypass machine.
+In some cases, a special tube is used to perform the surgery through an artery in the groin (cardiac catheter) resulting in a much faster recovery period.
+Other defects may require a closed heart surgery (thoracotomy) where the surgeon makes an incision between the ribs on the side of the body.
+The third option is the most invasive surgery; it is a full open-heart procedure requiring a sternotomy or incision right down the middle of the breastbone and commonly a heart-lung bypass machine.
 The most common types of CHDs will be discussed in detail below.

 A normal heart consists of 4 chambers – 2 atria and 2 ventricles.
-The main pumping chamber of the heart is the left ventricle, pumping oxygenated blood up to the aorta to go right around the whole body and to be returned by veins to the right side of the heart and lungs to pick up more oxygen before the process starts all over again.
-CHDs can happen at many different areas of the heart and blood vessels.
+The main pumping chamber of the heart is the left ventricle.
+It pumps oxygenated blood up to the aorta to go right around the whole body and to be returned by veins to the right side of the heart and lungs to pick up more oxygen before the process starts all over again.
+CHDs can happen in many different areas of the heart and blood vessels.
 This simple diagram shows the main heart structures and how they relate to each other.

 Types of CHD